vhartikainen/protecting-workloads-workshop/docs/inspector-sm/index.md

-# Automating Assessment and Remediation Using Amazon Inspector and AWS Systems Manager

-Now that you have deployed AWS WAF, your next effort will consist of using Amazon inspector and AWS Systems Manager to identify and remediate security issues on yoiur EC2 instances.

-Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
-Amazon Inspector automatically assesses applications for exposure, vulnerabilities, and deviations from best practices.

-AWS Systems Manager allows you to centralize operational data from multiple AWS services and automate tasks across your AWS resources.
+# Under Construction! - AWS Protecting Your Workloads Workshop

+Welcome to the AWS Protecting Your Workloads Workshop!

+In this workshop, you will build an environment consisting of two Amazon Linux web servers behind an application load balancer.
+The web servers will be running a PHP web site that contains several vulnerabilities.
+You will then use Amazon Inspector, AWS WAF, and AWS Systems Manager to identify the vulnerabilities and remediate them.

+* **Level**: Intermediate - Advanced
+* **Duration**: 2 hours
+* **CSF Functions**: Protect
+* **CAF Components**: Preventive
+* **Prerequisites**: AWS Account, Admin IAM User

-## Module Phases
+## Workshop Phases

 To begin the workshop, proceed to the Build phase below.